DIY-Recording-Equipment/diyre-libdoc/old guides/duo.md

 {% lightbox 'https://www.diyrecordingequipment.com/collections/colour/products/colour-duo', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/collections/colour/products/colour-duo">Colour Duo!</a>
+Thank you for purchasing a [Colour Duo!](https://www.diyrecordingequipment.com/collections/colour/products/colour-duo)

 The Duo is intended for intermediate builders.
 If you have built a 500-series module or several guitar pedals before you should have no problem with the Duo.
 However, keep in mind it's a big kit!
 There are hundreds of parts to place, so plan to split the building over several sessions.